FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/inputs.md

 ```

 :::tip
-You should avoid storing encrypted input types (e.g. `InEuint8`, etc) directly in your contract's state - it will be more expensive as these types contain more data, and it could lead to unexpected results.
-You should always prefer to convert it to a regular encrypted type using `FHE.asE...()`.
+Avoid storing encrypted input types in contract state.
+These types carry extra metadata, which increases gas costs and may cause unexpected behavior.
+Always convert them using `FHE.asE...()` before storage. .
 :::

 Now that `amount` is of type `euint32`, we can store or manipulate it: